-The pedestrian push button and pedestal includes:
+The traffic signal system includes:

-(1) trenching, structural excavating, backfilling, and restoring work;

-(3) providing a complete and operating push button and pedestal with signal standards, traffic signals and appurtenances, concrete foundations, cables, wiring, painting and restoration work.

-(4) coordinating work and arranging for inspection of work with the Engineer and other agencies as required.

-(5) turning over to the Department a complete and pedestrian push button and pedestal according to the contract to the contract.
+- (1) installing the electrical service and metering facilities and paying for the electric company's charges; - (2) trenching, structural excavating, backfilling, restoring work, and installing pullboxes; - (3) providing a complete and operating traffic signal system with controller, cabinet, auxiliary and support equipment, vehicle detectors, signal standards, traffic signals and appurtenances, signal head mounting, concrete foundations, cables, wiring, cleaning and adjusting signal heads, painting and restoration work. - (4) coordinating work and arranging for inspection of work with the Engineer and other agencies as required. - (5) turning over to the Department a complete and operating traffic signal system according to the contract.